Superstar64/aith/README.md

 Aith is a toy language that compiles to javascript.
-Aith uses basic hindly milner with qualified types for type inference, entire functions can be inferred without type annotations.
+Aith uses basic hindly milner with qualified types for type inference.
+This means that entire functions can be inferred without type annotations.

 Aith has referential transparency up to non termination, if your programs halts, it's referentially transparent.

 Aith has linear types, which are use once types.
 As of how, linear types are only used to preserve referential transparency.
 Eventually, linear types will be used to handle memory management when a C backend is added.
 Aith functions require a `world` type to preform side effects, and said world must be used linearly.

 Aith has a lambda calculus style macros system on terms.
 Macros will be beta reduced before code generation.
 Aith's kind system prevent macro types from escaping into runtime types.